Creating a Culture of Customer Service in Schools

-How one Kentucky superintendent is transforming his schools
+How one Kentucky superintendent is using customer service techniques to transform his schools.

 Every year, teachers from Newport Independent Schools travel throughout their community, visiting each of their students at home before the first week of school.
 There are two questions that teachers are trained to ask, “Tell me about your child,” and “What is your favorite thing about your child?”
 Teachers start the school year seeing their students through parents’ eyes, even gaining a better understanding of students’ home life.
 If discipline issues arise, parents have already built a rapport with the teacher, making it easier for them to solve problems as a team.
 In turn, discipline rates have lowered around the district, garnering the home visit program press coverage across Kentucky.